Hosta spp.

 Like deer, rabbits love hostas too.
 They might just take a nibble here and there, or they can devour an entire plant.

-Voles eat the roots of hostas, and more than rabbits or even squirrels (who are opportunists and will dig up or nibble on very young plants), these rodents have the potential to completely kill your plants because they destroy the root structure underground before you realize what’s happening.
+Voles eat the roots and have the potential to completely kill your plants because they destroy the root structure underground before you realize what’s happening.

-Hostas are one of the plants that I almost never have to worry about when it comes to pest problems.
-They are rarely troubled by the insects that can wreak havoc on other plants.
+Hostas are rarely troubled by the insects that can wreak havoc on other plants.
 However, there are two exceptions.

 Cutworms

-Young hostas are susceptible to cutworms, which are caterpillars in the Noctuidae family.
-Once they get a bit more mature, your plants aren’t in danger, but very young plants are susceptible.
+Young plants are susceptible to cutworms, which are caterpillars in the Noctuidae family.
+Once they get a bit more mature, your plants aren’t in danger.

-You can protect young plants by creating barriers, handpicking cutworms when you see them, and encouraging or introducing beneficial predators like braconid and trichogramma wasps, and tachinid flies.
+You can protect them by creating barriers, handpicking cutworms when you see them, and encouraging or introducing beneficial predators like braconid and trichogramma wasps, and tachinid flies.

 For more help on identifying and eliminating cutworms, read our guide on these common pests.